 Some churches baptize by sprinkling.
 Others baptize by pouring.
 Yet many claim that immersion is the proper method to baptize.
 Which one is true, and does it really matter?

-The English word baptism is a transliteration of the Greek word βάπτισμα, which means to plunge, dip, or wash.1 The Greek language of Jesus’ time had words for pour (χέω) and sprinkle (ῥαίνω), but never are they used in association with baptism in the New Testament.
-Instead, the word βάπτισμα (plunge, dip, or wash) is always used.
-If the Holy Spirit only used βάπτισμα in association with baptism, we can conclude that complete immersion in water is at least an acceptable way to baptize people.
+The English word baptism is a transliteration of the Greek word βάπτισμα (baptisma), which means plunging, dipping, or washing.1 The Greek language of Jesus’ time had words for pour (χέω [cheō]) and sprinkle (ῥαντίζω [rhantizō]), but never are they used in association with baptism in the New Testament.
+Instead, the words βάπτισμα (baptisma, noun) or βαπτίζω (baptizō, verb) are always used.
+If the Holy Spirit used words only for immersion in association with baptism, we can conclude that complete immersion in water is at least an acceptable way to baptize people.
 Is that one of many acceptable ways, or is immersion the only acceptable way?
-In addition to the definition of the word baptism, these four points will conclusively answer our question.
+In addition to the definition of the word baptism, the following four points will conclusively answer our question.

 1. John needed much water